NunoSempere/time-to-botec/README.md

 And still, there are some missing optimizations, like tweaking the code to take into account cache misses.
 I'm not exactly sure how that would go, though.

-Although the above paragraphs were written in the first person, the C code was written together with Jorge Sierra, who translated the algorithmic improvements to it and added the initial multithreading support.
+Although the above paragraphs were written in the first person, the C code was written together with Jorge Sierra, who translated the algorithmic improvements from nim to it and added the initial multithreading support.

 ### NodeJS and Squiggle